undur/vermilingua-maven-plugin/README.md

 ## Differences from `wolifecycle-maven-plugin`

-`vermilingua` does _not_ support:
+### Vermilingua does not support

 * Building of `.war` files (servlet deployment).
-* Building of `.framework` bundles.
+* Building of old style `.framework` bundles.
 We only build Maven-style JAR frameworks.
-* `flattenComponents` configuration parameter.
-Any folder structure in `src/main/components` is flattened, as WebObjects can't locate components in sub-folders at runtime anyway.
 * `flattenResources` configuration parameter.
-Unsupported since it's use case is unclear.

-Other differences include:

-* `.patternset` files from the `woproject` folder aren't used at all.
-Instead, the build relies on the source project using the standard folder structure.
+* `.patternset` files.
+The build relies entirely on using a standard folder structure.

+### Other differences

+* `flattenComponents` is not required.
+Any folder structure in `src/main/components` is flattened since WO can't locate components in subfolders when deployed.
+* The launch script no longer requires or reads the `NEXT_ROOT` environment variable and thus no longer passes the derived `-DWORootDirectory` or `-DWOLocalRootDirectory` parameters to the JVM.
+Since applications are now self-contained bundles, there's no need for a system-wide WebObjects installation.
 * Default location for WebObjects bundle resources is `src/main/woresources` instead of `src/main/resources` (which is now reserved for Java classpath resources As God Intended).